 The Security Target specifies thirteen assumptions about the environment of the TOE: Assumptions A.PHYSEC, A.NOEVIL, A.ADMIN, A.SINGEN, A.POLICY, A.TIMESTMP, A.HANET, A.USER, A.TRUSTK, A.TRUSTU, A.LEGACY, A.SERVER and A.OSPF.

-A.PHYSEC, A.NOEVIL and A.POLICY are not applicable to the test environment.
+A.PHYSEC, A.NOEVIL, A.POLICY and A.USER are not applicable to the test environment.
 A.ADMIN, A.HANET, A.SINGEN, A.LEGACY, A.SERVER and A.OSPF are given in the test environment.
 A.TIMESTMP, A.TRUSTK and A.TRUSTU are given in all TOE configurations because of the properties of the environment.

 The testing of the ITSEF was performed in 2 phases.
-Phase 1: Repeating developer testing and Phase 2: main phase.
+Phase 1: Initial testing and Phase 2: Repeating and completing tests.